awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_1_AWS_Account_Setup/Lab Guide.md

 ## 5. Enable AWS Cost Explorer<a name="cost_explorer"></a>
 AWS Cost Explorer has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.
 You must enable it before you can use it within your accounts.

-1. Log into your Master account, and go to the **Billing** console:
+1. Log into the console of your Master account as an IAM user with the required permissions, and go to the **Billing** console:
 ![Images/AWSExplorer0.png](Images/AWSExplorer0.png)

 2. Select **Cost Explorer** from the left menu: